-As with general distribution tickets, you will require a Burner Profile on the Kiwiburn Portal.
+As with general sale tickets, you will require a Burner Profile on the Kiwiburn Portal.

 - BUY YOUR TICKET!!

 You will receive email notification that you have been offered your one reserve ticket.
 Follow the link in the email to complete your purchase via Quicket.